All the important terms for you,

 Covers the cost to pay for damage caused to someone else's vehicle or other property when the insured is at fault in an accident.

 A formal, official document required by the insurance company when the insured files a claim.
-The insured provides, (and swears to), the information submitted, inluding the details of the claim and the amount of damages.
+The insured provides, (and swears to), the information submitted, including the details of the claim and the amount of damages.

 The amount of money you pay for an insurance policy.